omrir7/BookPreProcess/README.md

    the amount of entities needs to be analized (the tool will analize the most Definitions.num_of_entities reffered entities in the book).
 4. Run the run.sh script.

+### Done automatically in spans_partition:

+1. Change spans xlsx file to csv and gzip it.
+Then move it to the data dir in rmn repo with the name "relationships.csv.gz".
+2. Take the "wmap_cmap_bmap.pkl" file from "RMN_Omri" dir to the data dir in rmn repo and change its name to "metadata.pkl".